akis-vl/bookstore-api/README.md

 .github/workflows/ci.yml
 ```

-Once GitHub Pages is enabled, your report will be available at:
+The report is available at:

 ```
 https://akis-vl.github.io/bookstore-api/